Microblog Topic Identification using Linked Open Data

-This section examines the characteristics the generated \sbounti\ topics from 11 datasets.
-Table~\ref{tab:TopicElementTypes} summarizes the topics according to their elements.
-Most topics have persons, which is not surprising, since tweeting about people is quite common.
-Topics including people emerged regardless of whether the query used to gather the dataset itself included people.
-Temporal expressions occurred more frequently in topics from datasets where time is more relevant, such as concerts (\concert).
-However, there are errors due to ambiguities in the names of months and seasons.
+Table~\ref{tab:TopicElementTypes} summarizes the type of elements of the generated \sbounti\ topics.
+Most of them have persons, which is not surprising since tweeting about people is quite common.
+Topics with persons emerged regardless of whether the query used to gather the dataset included persons.
+Temporal expressions occurred more frequently in topics that were generated from datasets that correspond to events where time is more relevant (\ie\ \concert).

-To gain some insight regarding topics extracted from datasets without any search criteria, tweets from the public streams were collected (\public).
-Although entities were identified in the tweets, no topics were identified.
-This is due to weak ties between entities.
-In public datasets collected during major events, such as earthquakes and terrorist attacks, the strength of ties could be strong enough to yield topics.

-To better understand the topic elements, the linked entities that led to them are examined.
-We denote linked entities as \lentity{spots}{\uri}, where spots corresponds to a comma separated list of spots in lowercase form and \uri\ is the link to an entity.
-For example, \lentity{north dakota, n. dakota}{\instance{dbr}{North\_Dakota}} represents the two spots \textit{north dakota} and \textit{ n. dakota} that are linked to \instance{dbr}{North\_Dakota}.
-The two spots may occur in a number of tweets in a set of tweets.